miiieagle/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 4-listmorefiles script shows the hidden files in the current directory the 5-listfilesdigitonly script indicate digit files in the current directory the 6-firstdirectory script create my_first_directory
+the 4-listmorefiles script shows the hidden files in the current directory the 5-listfilesdigitonly script indicate digit files in the current directory the 6-firstdirectory script create my_first_directory the 7-movethatfile script display movement of betty from tmp to tmp/my_first_directory